-Proposed measures are summarized in Table 2.2-2.
+Proposed measures are summarized in Table 2-3.
 The measures associated with socioeconomic resources include:

-- SCE will consult with the applicable federal, state, and local agencies to obtain necessary permits and will comply with these permits during all decommissioning activities (Measure 1). - Work areas will be kept clear of garbage, including micro trash (small pieces of trash or smaller, broken-down pieces of trash).
+- SCE will consult with the applicable Federal, State, and local agencies to obtain necessary permits and will comply with these permits during all decommissioning activities (Measure 1). - Work areas will be kept clear of garbage, including micro trash (small pieces of trash or smaller, broken-down pieces of trash).
 Trash and food will be stored in closed containers and removed daily to reduce attractiveness to opportunistic predators such as coyotes, domestic and feral dogs and cats, opossums, skunks, and raccoons.
 Littering of trash and food waste will be prohibited.
 Upon completion of a Borel Project activity, the work site will be inspected to ensure it is free of garbage and micro trash.
-If garbage or micro trash is detected at the site, it will be removed (Measure 3). - Impacts to the community will be minimized, to the extent possible, through the use of seasonally-appropriate construction windows (Measure 4). - All construction equipment and vehicles will drive no faster than 15 miles per hour on access roads and anywhere within the FERC Project boundary for reasons of public safety, avoidance of wildlife collisions, and to prevent excess dust.
+If garbage or micro trash is detected at the site, it will be removed (Measure 3).

+- Impacts to the community will be minimized, to the extent possible, through the use of seasonally-appropriate construction windows (Measure 4). - All construction equipment and vehicles will drive no faster than 15 miles per hour on access roads and anywhere within the Borel FERC Project boundary for reasons of public safety, avoidance of wildlife collisions, and to prevent excess dust.
 Vehicles will stay on designated roads to the extent reasonably possible.
 Construction truck trips will be minimized to the extent practicable, particularly in the community and on the grade between Bakersfield and Lake Isabella (Measure 5). - SCE or the contractor will develop a suite of plans that the contractor will be required to follow throughout the decommissioning process.
 These plans are expected to include, but are not limited to, a traffic control plan, a staging and haul route plan, a materials handling plan, a fire safety plan, a dewatering plan, and a SWPPP (Measure 9).

-3.12 Environmental Justice
+3.13 Environmental Justice

-Executive Order 14008, Tackling the Climate Crisis at Home and Abroad, and Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, as amended, require federal agencies such as FERC to consider if impacts on human health or the environment would be disproportionately high and adverse for environmental justice communities in the surrounding community resulting from the federal agency's programs, policies, or activities, such as issuing an order surrendering a license.
-Section 3.12.1 provides racial, ethnic and poverty statistics for each census block group within the Borel Project's FERC Project boundary and a one-mile wide buffer around the boundary.19 Section 3.12.2 identifies potentially-affected

-19 For this analysis, SCE uses a 1-mile-wide buffer around the existing FERC Project boundary based on FERC's direction in FERC's May 13, 2022, Study Plan Determination to the licensee for the Ripogenus and Penobscot Mills hydroelectric projects (P-2572 and P-2458) to conduct an Environmental Justice Study using a 1-mile-wide buffer around the FERC project boundaries, on FERC's direction in FERC's April 20, 2022, Additional Information Request to the licensee for the Racine Hydroelectric Project (P-2570) to conduct an Environmental Justice Study using a 1-mile-wide buffer around the FERC Project boundary, and on FERC's direction in FERC's May 17, 2022, environmental justice populations and communities.
-Section 3.12.3 identifies non-English speaking groups and sensitive receptor locations (e.g., schools, day care centers and hospitals) potentially affected by SCE's proposed Plan and surrender of the license.
-SCE's proposed measures related to environmental justice, if any are warranted, are described in Section 3.12.4.
-Section 3.12.5 assesses potential impacts to environmental justice populations and communities under SCE's proposed Plan and surrender of the license.
-ScE's proposed Plan and surrender of the license in Section 3.12.6 describes environmental justice measures that were recommended by agencies that were not adopted by SCE and why.
+Executive Order 14008, Tackling the Climate Crisis at Home and Abroad, and Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, as amended, require Federal agencies such as FERC to consider if impacts on human health or the environment would be disproportionately high and adverse for environmental justice communities in the surrounding community resulting from the Federal agency's programs, policies, or activities, such as issuing an order surrendering a license.
+Section 3.13.1 provides racial, ethnic and poverty statistics for each census block group within the Borel FERC Project boundary and a one-mile wide buffer around the Borel FERC Project boundary.
+Section 3.13.2 identifies potentially-affected environmental justice populations and communities.
+Section 3.13.3 identifies non-English speaking groups and sensitive receptor locations (e.g., schools, day care centers and hospitals) potentially affected by SCE's proposed Plan and surrender of the license.
+SCE's proposed measures related to environmental justice, if any are warranted, are described in Section 3.13.4.
+Section 3.13.5 assesses potential impacts to environmental justice populations and communities under SCE's proposed Plan and surrender of the license.
+Section 3.13.6 describes environmental justice measures that were recommended by agencies that were not adopted by SCE and why.

-3.12.1 Relevant Racial, Ethnic and Poverty Statistics
+3.13.1 Relevant Racial, Ethnic and Poverty Statistics